-If your child is stressed from school, cosying up to their favourite book can help them to relax.
+Cozying up to their favourite book can help them to relax and relieve your child from stress due to school.
 Losing themselves in a great story can help them forget about their stress (momentarily).
 In fact, according to researchers from the University of Sussex, they found that reading a book for only 6 minutes helped to reduce stress levels by 68% as compared to taking a walk (42%), or listening to music (61%).
 The authors reported that being completely distracted (even for awhile), can help relieve stress and calm oneself.

 3. Mental stimulation